danniramdhani/blog/content/posts/memulai.md

 Maka tak akan ada lagi alasan basi 'lagi gak ada inspirasi sama motivasi nih, mending rebahan aja'.
 Hey, all you need to do is wake up!
 Do a simple task, and that's it.
 Let the magic happen. ✨

+Sebuah catatan singkat dari: [How to Get Motivated and Take Action](https://markmanson.net/how-to-get-motivated).